-5.19.
-Management of interests - advice in specific contexts
+5.19 Management of interests - advice in specific contexts

-5.20.
-Strategic decision making groups
+5.21 Strategic decision making groups

-- 5.20.1.
-In common with other NHS bodies The Trust uses a variety of different groups to make key strategic decisions about things such as:
+- 5.23.1 In common with other NHS bodies The Trust uses a variety of different groups to make key strategic decisions about things such as:

 - Entering into (or renewing) large scale contracts.

 - Awarding grants.

 - Making procurement decisions.

 - Selection of medicines, equipment, and devices.

 - Recruitment and Selection decisions

-- 5.20.2.
-The interests of those who are involved in these groups must be well known so that they can be managed effectively.
+- 5.23.2 The interests of those who are involved in these groups must be well known so that they can be managed effectively.
 For the Trust, these groups are currently deemed to be the following:

 - Trust Board

 - Senior Management Team

 - Executive Team

 - Audit Committee

 - Nominations Committee

 - Appointments and Remuneration Committee

 - Finance and Investment Committee

 - Quality and Patient Safety Committee

 - Charitable Funds Committee

 - Workforce and Wellbeing Committee

 - Procurement Team

 - External Audit Working Group

-- 5.20.3.
-These groups must adopt the following principles:
+- 5.23.3 These groups must adopt the following principles:

-- Chairs must consider any known interests of members in advance, and begin each meeting by asking for declaration of relevant material interests. - Members must take personal responsibility for declaring material interests at the beginning of each meeting and as they arise. - Any new interests identified must be added to the organisation's register(s). - The vice chair (or other non-conflicted member) must chair all or part of the meeting if the chair has an interest that may prejudice their judgement. - 5.20.4.
-If a member has an actual or potential interest the chair must consider the following approaches and ensure that the reason for the chosen action is documented in minutes or records: - Requiring the member to not attend the meeting. - Excluding the member from receiving meeting papers relating to their interest. - Excluding the member from all or part of the relevant discussion and decision. - Noting the nature and extent of the interest, but judging it appropriate to allow the member to remain and participate. - Removing the member from the group or process altogether. - 5.20.5.
-The default response should not always be to exclude members with interests, as this may have a detrimental effect on the quality of the decision being made.
+- Chairs must consider any known interests of members in advance, and begin each meeting by asking for declaration of relevant material interests.

+- Members must take personal responsibility for declaring material interests at the beginning of each meeting and as they arise.

+- Any new interests identified must be added to the organisation's register(s).

+- The vice chair (or other non-conflicted member) must chair all or part of the meeting if the chair has an interest that may prejudice their judgement. - 5.23.4 If a member has an actual or potential interest the chair must consider the following approaches and ensure that the reason for the chosen action is documented in minutes or records: - Requiring the member to not attend the meeting. - Excluding the member from receiving meeting papers relating to their interest. - Excluding the member from all or part of the relevant discussion and decision. - Noting the nature and extent of the interest, but judging it appropriate to allow the member to remain and participate. - Removing the member from the group or process altogether. - 5.23.5 The default response should not always be to exclude members with interests, as this may have a detrimental effect on the quality of the decision being made.
 Good judgement is required to ensure proportionate management of risk.

-5.21.
-Procurement
+5.21 Procurement

-- 5.21.1.
-Procurement must be managed in an open and transparent manner, compliant with procurement and other relevant law, to ensure there is no discrimination against or in favour of any provider.
-Procurement processes must be conducted in a manner that does not constitute anti-competitive behaviour which is against the interest of patients and the public. - 5.21.2.
-Those involved in procurement exercises for and on behalf of the organisation must keep records that show a clear audit trail of how conflicts of interest have been identified and managed as part of procurement processes.
-At every stage of procurement steps must be taken to identify and manage conflicts of interest to ensure and to protect the integrity of the process. - 5.21.3.
-Relevant individuals must also refer to the Trust's existing: - Standing Financial Instructions - Standing Orders - Scheme of Delegation
+- 5.24.1 Procurement must be managed in an open and transparent manner, compliant with procurement and other relevant law, to ensure there is no discrimination against or in favour of any provider.
+Procurement processes must be conducted in a manner that does not constitute anti-competitive behaviour which is against the interest of patients and the public. - 5.24.2 Those involved in procurement exercises for and on behalf of the organisation must keep records that show a clear audit trail of how conflicts of interest have been identified and managed as part of procurement processes.
+At every stage of procurement steps must be taken to identify and manage conflicts of interest to ensure and to protect the integrity of the process. - 5.24.3 Declarations made as part of the procurement process should be cross referenced against the organisation register(s) of interests, gifts and hospitality. - 5.24.4 Relevant individuals must also refer to the Trust's existing: - Standing Financial Instructions - Standing Orders - Scheme of Delegation

-5.22.
-Reviewing declarations
+5.22 Reviewing declarations